 - Set an alarm: For those that take medications at various times throughout a single day, it can be easy to race through the day and wind up missing a dose.
 Utilize a simple reminder or alarm on your phone to help get you into the habit of taking your medications at exactly the right time each day.

 - Use a pill box: These boxes were specifically designed to help people manage their medications.
 Offering separate sections based on each weekday, a pill box only requires you to separate out your medications at the beginning of the week to set you up for success over the next several days.

 - Make a sign: Put a post-it note on your bathroom mirror, or do whatever works best for you to remind yourself to take your medications while in certain spots throughout your home.

 Keep an Open Line of Communication

-Side effects from medications do not always occur right away, and sometimes a change in dosage may be necessary given unique circumstances in your life, such as if you are under an extraordinary amount of stress at one particular time.
-Be sure to contact Colony Care Behavioral Health at (781) 431-1177 to speak with your psychiatric provider if you experience abnormal symptoms or are worried about your current medications.
+Side effects from medications do not always occur right away, and sometimes a change in dosage may be necessary given unique circumstances in your life.
+Be sure to contact Colony Care Behavioral Health at (781) 431-1177 to meet with your psychiatric provider if you experience abnormal symptoms or are worried about your current medications.
 It is your psychiatric provider’s duty to ensure that all of our patients are being treated to the very best of our expert’s abilities, and we will consider your needs in the ongoing process of medication management for our patients.